Physical, Mental, & Spiritual Trauma Healing

 The Iboga medicine “touches the nerve of trauma,” because it must come up—to come out.
 We cannot release something if we do not completely know what we are releasing.
 To heal trauma, we must face what has not yet been fully experienced within a safe container and feel all the feelings that we were not able to feel.
 Once one is willing to experience this reckoning, all the once-buried contents of our psyche can be finally “digested,” clearing space for the new life that one is calling in.

 The Bwiti approach to healing is clear and direct.
-To support growth and healing, facilitators offer reflections channeled directly from the medicine, a practice when takes years to master.
+To support growth and healing, facilitators offer reflections channeled directly from the medicine, a practice that takes years to master.
 In addition, facilitators prompt each seeker to study the absolute truth—amidst all the narratives, trauma responses, and biases of the mind.

 It can be very difficult for trauma survivors to face the suffering that they may have caused themselves and others after an original trauma, sometimes for many years.
 This is an important piece to genuine liberation.
 Through ceremony, one can begin to begin to make amends in the spiritual realm of the medicine journey.